rednaw/marialoni.org/content/ILLCPhDTrajectory.md

 2. DEI/active bystander training (with supervisors) offered by [Our Bodies, Our Voice](https://www.ourbodies-ourvoice.com/) [October]
 3. [LoLaCo lectures](https://studiegids.uva.nl/xmlpages/page/2026-2027/zoek-vak/vak/130027) [September-December]: at least 3 lecturers obligatory.
 The  lectures can be followed in different years although it is advisable to complete the assignment in year 1.
 Deadline to submit report: 15 December.
 The report consists of a short summary (max 100 words) of the 3 lectures attended.
 Submission is via email to m.d.aloni@uva.nl, subject: LoLaCo report.
 4. ILLC PhD day [January]:  (Poster) presentations given by new and senior ILLC PhD candidates.
 PhD candidates who want to present their work should submit their abstract via email to phd-illc@uva.nl by 15 December.
 Abstracts should be max one page long and clearly indicate whether the submission is for a talk or a poster presentation.
 First-year PhD candidates are further expected to give a short (max 3 minute) one single static slide presentation to introduce themselves to the ILLC community.
-5. Academic writing  [May-June]: The Academic Writing training will be offered by senior ILLC researchers representative of different areas of ILLC (in 2026, [Krzysztof R. Apt](https://homepages.cwi.nl/~apt/), [Martin Stokhof](https://stokhof.org) and [Khalil Sima'an](https://sites.google.com/site/khalilsimaaan/home/computational-linguistics)) and will include plenary presentations by the instructors and individual feedback on writing samples submitted in advance by the participants.
+5. Presentation skills [March-April]
-6. Presentation skills [April-May]
+6. Academic writing  [May-June]: The Academic Writing training will be offered by senior ILLC researchers representative of different areas of ILLC (in 2026, [Krzysztof R. Apt](https://homepages.cwi.nl/~apt/), [Martin Stokhof](https://stokhof.org) and [Khalil Sima'an](https://sites.google.com/site/khalilsimaaan/home/computational-linguistics)) and will include plenary presentations by the instructors and individual feedback on writing samples submitted in advance by the participants.

 ## Schedule 2026/27 (subject to change)
 The lectures are normally scheduled on Monday afternoon.